learn-co-curriculum/python-p3-sqlalchemy-many-to-many/README.md

 relationship between the game and user.

-As we mentioned earlier, this syntax is a bit complicated, and `Table` objects are still generally preferred.
+As we mentioned earlier, this syntax is a bit complicated, and `Table` objects are still generally preferred when the extra functionality is not needed.
 It is rare that the only thing joining two tables would be another concrete table like `reviews`.
 Still, these cases exist and some developers prefer to minimize the number of tables in their databases either way.
-Association Object Models are always good to have in your back pocket.
+Remember that this syntax is also useful for making sure associations are populated through the intermediary table- sometimes, you might want to use a combination of Table objects and Association Object Models to build as tight of a relationship as possible.

 A testing suite is available in this lesson for you to check your syntax in building a many-to-many relationship between games and users.
 Run `pytest -x`